henri-zhang/reply/ASSIGNMENT.md

 ##### 2. Consider the process of writing comments that "raise the level of abstraction."
 What does this mean to you?
 If you had to explain to a new CS142 student how to write an effective comment, what would you say? #####
 > A comment should go beyond the lines of code.
 It should explain the why of the function as opposed to how.
 The purpose of a function should be deducible from its name/parameters.
-The comment shoudl explain why the parameters/funciton exists.
+The comment should explain why the parameters/funciton exists.

 ##### 3. Approximately how many hours did it take you to complete this assignment? #####